I could spit on every romance novel I read as a teenager. They deluded me into thinking that marriage was one, long romantic adventure. What a crock.

 When’s the last time a prime-time drama highlighted a sexy couple paying their monthly bills, folding loads of laundry, creating weekly meal plans, or spending time reading their Bible and praying?

-In The Slight Edge, Jeff Olsen says to accomplish anything significant in life, we have to do mundane.
-In marriage that means having meals together, cleaning house, going on regular dates, praying together, parenting together, etc. These aren’t always fun events but they are foundational.
+In The Slight Edge, Jeff Olsen says to accomplish anything significant in life, we have to do the mundane.
+In marriage that means having meals together, washing the dishes, doing house repairs, going on regular dates, praying together, parenting together, etc. These aren’t always fun events but they are foundational.

 And just as a hurricane will topple a house with a weak foundation, life’s storms will quickly reveal a marriage built on fantasies.